avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week08/09-Packages.md

 All the projects which can be seen are stored in your computer *[file system](http://en.wikipedia.org/wiki/File_system)*.
 Each project has its own directory (folder) which contains the project directories and files.

 The project directory `src` contains the program source code.
 If a class package is a library, it is located in the directory library of the project source code directory `src`.
-If you are interested in it, it is possible to have a look at the concrete project structure in NetBeans, by going to the *Files* tab which is next to the *Projects* tab.
+If you are interested in it, it is possible to have a look at the concrete project structure in IntelliJ, by going to the *Files* tab which is next to the *Projects* tab.
 If you can't see the *Files* tab, you can display it by choosing *Files* from the *Window* menu.

 Application development is usually done through the *Projects* tab, where NetBeans has hidden the project files which the programmer doesn't have to care about.